 Who is Chris McShane?

-The godfather of sustainable political policy change for Special Education Needs (SEN).
-Not a Politician, but a Policy Influencer none the less.
-During his presentation at the Politics in Education Summit he pointed out some ropes.
+Considered the godfather of sustainable political policy change for Special Education Needs (SEN), Brian Lamb is not a Politician, but a Policy Influencer none the less.
+In this video from 2013, Brian introduces himself (2 min):